vmware-tanzu/application-accelerator-samples/java-rest-service/DATABASE.md

     > Note: This sample uses `postgres-1` as the instance name.
 If that is not available to use, then the any reference to this name must be updated to something that is available for use.

-   - If the `service-instances` namespace doesn't exist, then as a service operator, you can run the following command to create it.

-      ```bash
-      $ kubectl apply -f config/service-operator/service-instances-namespace.yaml
-      ```

    - If the `ClusterRole` for service binding with postgres resources has not been defined, then as a service operator, you can run the following command.

       ```bash
       $ kubectl apply -f config/service-operator/postgres-cluster-role.yaml
       ```

-   - If the `ClusterInstanceClass` for postgres has not been defined, then as a service operator, you can run the following command.

-      ```bash
-      $ kubectl apply -f config/service-operator/postgres-cluster-instance-class.yaml
-      ```

-   - If the `ResourceClaimPolicy` to define which namespaces could have access to your instance namespace, then as a service operator, you can run the following command.

-      > Note: You can edit `consumingNamespaces` in `config/service-operator/postgres-resource-claim-policy.yaml` to only contain your workload namespace if necessary, it defaults to '*' for all namspaces.

-      ```bash
-      $ kubectl apply -f config/service-operator/postgres-resource-claim-policy.yaml
-      ```

    - Create an instance of the PostgreSQL database by running the following command.

       ```bash
-      $ kubectl apply -f config/service-operator/postgres-service-instance.yaml
+      $ kubectl apply -n <workload-namespace> -f config/service-operator/postgres-instance.yaml
       ```
+   > Note: If you would like to create the database in a different namespace from where the workload is running, then you would need to also create a `ResourceClaimPolicy` that defined any `consumingNamespaces` that would be allowed to use the database.

 2. App Operator Tasks

-   - Create the `ClassClaim` to be consumed by your workload that references your postgres instance:
+   - Create the `ResourceClaim` to be consumed by your workload that references your postgres instance:

       ```bash
-      $ kubectl apply -n <your-workload-namespace> -f config/app-operator/postgres-class-claim.yaml
+      $ kubectl apply -n <workload-namespace> -f config/app-operator/postgres-resource-claim.yaml
       ```

 3. App Developer Tasks